aerialintel/data-engineering-exercise/README.md

 ### Considerations

 - You will need to use HTTP Basic authentication to authenticate with the server and download data.
-We'll give you credentials so you don't have to get your own.
+For convenience, we can give you credentials for this, or you can create your own account at the [USGS EarthData website](https://urs.earthdata.nasa.gov/users/new).
 - Your utility should allow the user to input a range of dates, the country to download data for, and the MODIS product to download data for.
 Please note down any usage instructions in your README.
 - The MODIS data we are interested in is indexed as follows: